axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 rppyatgvd30p        docker_phx_db       replicated          1/1                 postgres:10-alpine           *:5432->5432/tcp
 ```

+With these updates:
-Now commit your changes and push your `actions` branch changes to origin.
+* commit your changes
+* push your `actions` branch changes to origin

 The Elixir CI workflow should start automatically.
 You can monitor progress from the "Actions" tab.
 Your `mix test`, `publish` and `deploy` steps should all complete successfully.

 We're going to make two final updates before we merge our `action` branch to `master`.